 Comparing this year sales to last year , which narrow out the impact of new stores that rose by 8%.

 The results were better than market analyst had expected and the shares rose in after-hours trading.
 It also record third quarter results reflect both the fundamental strength and ongoing thrust that have been experiencing across all of their business segments and around the world .

 Starbucks has never been better.
 International profits rose by 20%, while those in the US were up 9%.

-Previously this month, Starbucks revealed a reform of its global operations aiming to raise half of its revenues from outside the US.
+Previously this month, it revealed a reform of its global operations aiming to raise half of its revenues from outside the US.

 Starbucks currently earns less than 25% of its profits from non-US operations.